Karen Borell, National Director, Entertainment Contracts, (formerly SAG)

 Business representatives are vital employees at the guild who interpret, administer, and enforce all the contracts that the guild has with thousands of producers.
-These include standard TV and theatrical contracts, various low-budget agreements, and contracts for dubbing, new media, commercials, corporate/educational, interactive media, music videos, public broadcasting, student films, and short films.
+These include standard TV and theatrical contracts, various low-budget agreements, and contracts for dubbing, new media, commercials, corporate or educational, interactive media, music videos, public broadcasting, student films, and short films.

 They visit sets and studios, audit entire productions when needed, and collect initial compensation, pension and health contributions, as well as residuals for members who have not been paid properly.
 Business representatives come from various backgrounds, but many are attorneys and have prior analytical, contract, and entertainment experience.
 All have at least undergraduate degrees, and many have postgraduate ones.

 You'd be amazed at the variety, complexity, and occasional routine of a business rep's professional life.
 A business rep is an administrator, problem-solver, counselor, and negotiator.
 We review each and every employment contract and rider filed with Equity with an eye trained on details actors and agents may miss.